 Funtington Parish Council currently has 9 councillors (elected and co-opted).
 Elections are held every 4 years, the last one being held in May 2023.
 Councillors may also be co-opted at any other time.
 If you are interested in applying, please read on for details.

 Co-option to Fill Vacancies

-for more information.
-Applicants will be asked to give a short presentation to the Council at its monthly meeting as to why they would like to become a councillor, along a brief summary of their skills and experiences.
-A vote is then carried out at the meeting and, if successful, the applicant will be invited to join the Parish Council.
+After having reviewed the information on this website please contact the Parish Clerk.
+Applicants will be asked to give a short presentation to the Council at its monthly meeting detailing why they would like to become a councillor along with a brief summary of their skills and experiences.
+A vote is then carried and if successful, the applicant will be invited to join the Parish Council.

-Parish councillors are community leaders who represent the interests of the community and are involved in decision-making, monitoring and getting involved locally.
-As a councillor representing your community, you will help keep it a great place to live and work.
-You will be supported in your role and will be expected to undertake training.
-You should be comfortable working electronically.
-You should have a positive outlook and a can-do attitude, and be willing to work as part of a team.
+Parish Councillors are community leaders who represent the interests of the community and are involved with decision-making, monitoring and getting involved locally.
+As a parish councillor representing your community, you will help keep it a great place to live and work.
+You will be supported in your role and will be expected to undertake training sessions to stay informed and up-to-date.
+You should be comfortable working electronically, have a positive outlook, a can-do attitude and be willing to work as part of a team.

 The parish council meets every month in the evenings of the first Wednesday of the month, except August.
 Councillors are invited to join special interest committees or task-and-finish groups in particular areas of work but are not required to do so.

 For further information, please contact the Parish Clerk on: